GraspIO/docs-developers-guide/Grammar/DataTypes.md

 # Data Types

-As we learned, classes are used to define structures that contain multiple properties, whereas data types represent simple values.
-They can be used to define a type of class attribute.
+As we've learned in the previous section, classes are used to define structures that contain multiple properties, whereas data types represent simple values.
+Both can be used when defining a type of a class attribute.

-Just as classes, data types form their own type hierarchy, i.e. can be derived one from another, usually with a purpose of adding *constraints* to achieve specialized editor behavior.
+Just as classes, data types form their own type hierarchy, i.e. can be derived one from another, usually with a purpose of adding *constraints* to achieve specialized editing and validation behavior.

 ## Standard Data Types